-Login details for the online submission system.
-First time users will be invited to register to access the submission system.
+- Login details for the online submission system.
+First time users need to register to access the submission system.

-Content type.
-Authors will be prompted to choose an article type from a drop-down list.
+- Article type.
+Authors are prompted to choose an article type from a drop-down list.
 Please refer to the article types section, before beginning your submission.

-Other metadata from your manuscript file.
-Besides the author names and affiliations, you will also be prompted to enter 5 keywords and the abstract.
+- Other metadata from your manuscript file.
+Besides the author names and affiliations, you will also be prompted to provide five keywords, funding information, spatial coverage and the abstract.

-Additional information.
-The manuscript file should contain a funding statement, a list of author contributions, a declaration of any competing interests, and a list of any additional material (i.e. supplementary files or links to online data sets).
+- Additional information.
+The manuscript file should contain a funding statement, a list of author contributions, a declaration of any competing interests, and a list of any additional material (e.g. supplementary files or links to online data sets).
 These items are listed in the submission templates, which are provided to help authors prepare their manuscript file.

 You will need to upload the following files during the submission:

-A single manuscript file.
-For an initial submission (i.e. first submission of the manuscript, intended for peer review), authors can submit a single .docx or .pdf file containing all the article text (title, authors, affiliations, keywords, abstract, main text, acknowledgements, references, additional information) and display items (figures and tables).
+- A single manuscript file.
+For an initial submission (i.e. first submission of a manuscript, intended for peer review), authors can submit a single .doc, .docx or .pdf file containing all the article text (title, authors, affiliations, keywords, abstract, main text, acknowledgements, references, additional information) and display items (figures and tables).
 Place display items after the references or where they are first cited in the text.

-Any supplementary files.
-When submitting supplementary files authors are asked to include a file with the name readme.docx that briefly describes the contents of each file.
+- Any supplementary files.
+When submitting supplementary files authors are asked to include a file with the name 'readme' that describes briefly the contents of each file.

 Note that additional files are required when resubmitting a manuscript after the peer review stage.
 This is referred to as a final submission.

-As part of the submission process, authors are required to check off their submission's compliance with the following items.
-Submissions may be returned to authors that do not adhere to these guidelines.
+As part of the submission process, authors are required to confirm that their submission meets the following requirements.
+Submissions may be returned to authors that do not adhere to these.

-I declare myself as the corresponding author and will act as spokesperson for all authors during the review process and beyond.
+- I declare myself as the corresponding author and will act as spokesperson for all co-authors during the review process and beyond.
 I understand that it is my responsibility to inform all co-authors of the manuscript’s progress following submission.

 We encourage authors to make their data and methods as open as possible, by one of the following methods:

-Provide a (DOI) link to the original data or code in a data repository as part of the manuscript.
+- Provide a (DOI) link to the original data or code in a data repository.

 If you do not have a GEUS email, contact the editor handling your submission who will arrange for the files to be uploaded on your behalf.

-All datasets are reviewed for completeness by a member of the editorial team and are published when the article is accepted, or earlier, by arrangement with the author.
-All published datasets receive a DOI, providing a permanent link between the dataset and the corresponding research article.
+All data sets are reviewed for completeness by a member of the editorial team and are published only when the article is published.
+All published data sets receive a DOI, providing a permanent link between the data set and the corresponding article.

-Published datasets can be updated as more data become available.
+Published datasets can be updated any time.
 All versions will be preserved.